 1. Seek professional guidance and support groups

-Enlisting the help of a therapist is one option.
-“That provides a safe, sympathetic, and constructive environment where caregivers can express their wants and needs,” says Darren Sush, Psy.D., a licensed clinical psychologist in Los Angeles.
-Support groups for caregivers, even highly tailored ones such as for Alzheimer’s caregivers or particularly for men, may also be available in your area, though most caregivers find it difficult to get out of the house for support groups in their limited free time.
-Ask at local hospitals, senior centers, places of worship, or the Alzheimer’s Association.
+Many people choose to seek the help of a therapist or support group to manage their caregiver stress.
+“That provides a safe, sympathetic, and constructive environment where caregivers can express their wants and needs,” says Sush.
+Support groups for caregivers, even in specific care situations involving Alzheimer’s or other illnesses, may also be available in your area, though most caregivers find it difficult to get out of the house for support groups in their limited free time.
+Ask around at local hospitals, senior centers, places of worship, or your local Alzheimer’s Association.

 2. Ask family and friends for help